OrganicCarrot4095/IT2805/exam sheet/Eksamen.md

 Server-client relationship, Cloud, Network

 #### The Internet
-TCP/IP, OSI-model: application, transport, network, data link, physical, Domains and DNS, Routing, WWW,
+TCP/IP, OSI-model: application (HTTP, FTP, SSH), transport (TCP, UDP), network (IP), data link (ethernet, WiFi), physical, Domains and DNS, Routing, WWW,

 ## Document Object Model
 Programming interface for HTML an XML.
 A web page is a document, which can be displayed in the browser, the HTML file itself or as a document tree.
 This HTML file: